 I am fortunate.
 My father was beaten as a child by his father.
 Fortunately, he did not corporally punish me or my sisters, and my mother was almost always unconditionally loving.
 My dad would get angry and his words could hurt.
 He had pretty rigid beliefs about the way things should be done, and I know I drove him crazy as his youngest child and only son when I stood up to him and asked, “Why?”
 His only come back at times was, “Because I am your father.”
 As I got to my teens, I would speak back and say, “That isn’t good enough.
 Explain to me why what you are telling me is important, necessary or the best way?
 Otherwise, I will do what I think is best.”

-Last Wednesday, January 16, 2019, David Cooperson, retired Child Protection Advocate and therapist of 32 years, gave a talk at the Program in Psychiatry and the Law at Harvard Medical School on his passion and about his book, The Holocaust Lessons on Compassionate Parenting and Child Corporal Punishment.
+Last Wednesday, January 16, 2019, David Cooperson, retired Child Protection Advocate and therapist of 32 years, gave a talk at The Program in Psychiatry and the Law, at the Massachusetts Mental Health Center, a teaching hospital of the Harvard Medical School on his passion and about his book, The Holocaust Lessons on Compassionate Parenting and Child Corporal Punishment.
 I had first met David at a conference of the Child-Friendly Faith Project where we both gave a talk.
 Instantly, we became fans of each other’s important work.

 I am on the Advisory Board of this fine non-profit, Child-Friendly Faith Project, which was founded by Janet Heimlich, author of Breaking Their Will Shedding Light on Religious Child Maltreatment.
 Yes, Janet’s father is the famous doctor who invented the Heimlich maneuver to save people from choking, in case you were wondering.

 I have already written a blog to inform people about the dangers of Corporal Punishment and so there are many points I have already made.